digitallyserviced/digitallyserviced.github.io/about/index.md

 ---
 layout: page
-title: About xcezzz
+title: About digitallyserviced
 image:
   feature: 1500x500.jpeg
 comments: false
 ---

-I am a 30 year old developer in Tampa, FL.
+I am a developer working in Tampa, FL.
 Worked on many projects inside and outside of my day job.

 I build web applications for a various assortment of companies and activites.
-I specialize in PHP and Node.JS backend and front-end development.
+I specialize in PHP and Node.JS backend and front-end development with reactive frameworks like Vue, AngularJS, and React.
 Integrating multiple software applications into a single cohesive product is what I do best.

 # Projects: